JamesAnthonyLow/JustChromeIt/README.md

 That's it!

 **The script uses the command "Google Chrome" as the BROWSER variable.
 This is the command that points to chrome in UNIX if you installed with brew.
-If this doesn't work on your system all you need to do is find a working BROWSER that can open html from the command line and replace "Google Chrome" in the script.
+If "open -a "Google Chrome"" doesn't work on your system all you need to do is find a working BROWSER that can open html from the command line and replace "Google Chrome" in the script.

 : )